-- 1. Do these items comply with the WA plastics legislation (both Stage 1 and Stage 2 bans)? - 2.
-Do these items contain any form of plastic or compostable plastic? - Compostable plastic alternatives are banned for most items. - The only exemptions are bowls, trays, containers or cups which have a plastic or bioplastic lining/coating and: - are primarily made from paperboard - have achieved Australian Standard composting certification (either AS 5810:2010 or AS 4736:2006). - Lids for bowls, containers and trays have the same exemption but remember that cup lids must be completely plastic free. - 3.
-Do these items contain any degradable plastic or banned types of expanded plastic packaging?
+1. Do these items comply with the WA plastics legislation (both Stage 1 and Stage 2 bans)?

+2. Do these items contain any form of plastic or compostable plastic?

+- Compostable plastic alternatives are banned for most items. - The only exemptions are bowls, trays, containers or cups which have a plastic or bioplastic lining/ coating AND: - are primarily made from paperboard or fibre, AND - have achieved Australian Standard composting certification (either AS 5810:2010 or AS 4736:2006). - Lids for bowls, containers and trays have the same exemption but remember that cup lids must be completely plastic free. - Produce bags which have achieved an Australian Standard composting certification are also exempt.

+3. Do these items contain any degradable plastic or banned types of expanded plastic packaging?